digital-asset/daml/docs/source/json-api/index.rst

 For HTTP JSON requests, you must pass two subprotocols:

 - ``daml.ws.auth``
-- ``jwt.token.copy-paste-token-here``
+- ``jwt.token.paste-token-here``

-where ``copy-paste-token-here`` is the encoded JWT token described above.
+where ``paste-token-here`` is the encoded JWT token described above.

 Error Reporting
 ***************

 The **JSON API** reports errors using standard HTTP status codes.
-It divides HTTP status codes in 3 groups indicating:
+It divides HTTP status codes into 3 groups indicating:

 1. success (200)
 2. failure due to a client-side problem (400, 401, 404)